 Currently, Portland's drinking water treatment is a three-step process.
 1) Chlorine disinfects against organisms that could otherwise make people sick.
 2) Ammonia stabilizes chlorine to form a longer-lasting disinfectant.
-3) Sodium hydroxide reduces corrosion of metals like lead.
+3) Sodium carbonate and carbon dioxide replaced sodium hydroxide in 2022 to further reduce the corrosion of metals such as lead.
 Portland's treatment is changing in the coming decade.